Theory of active self-organization of dense nematic structures in the actin cytoskeleton: Theoretical model

+includes a viscous stress controlled by the gel viscosity parameter $\eta$ \cite{salbreux2009} and a stress resulting from changes in the nematic field controlled by the coupling parameter $\beta<0$ \cite{anne2016}.
+The term involving $\beta$ can be understood as a stress in the gel arising from the drag induced by filaments as they reorient relative to the underlying hydrodynamic flow.
+Finally, we assume that the active stress resulting from the mechanical transduction of chemical power has an isotropic component and an anisotropic component oriented along the nematic tensor following

-where $\kappa = \lambda_{\rm aniso}/\lambda$ measures the sign and strength of active tension anisotropy.
-When order is low ($S\approx 0$), active tension is isotropic, Fig.~\ref{fig1}b, whereas when order is high, active tension becomes anisotropic, Fig.~\ref{fig1}c, with active tension along the nematic direction reflecting the sliding of antiparallel fibers driven by myosin motors, and perpendicular to it reflecting the the out-of-equilibrium binding of bundling proteins or myosins \cite{harris2006,courson2010,blanchoin2014,schuppler2016,li2017,nandi2018,Ennomani2016,chen2020}.
+Activity parameter $\lambda$ controls the isotropic tension and is contractile for $\lambda>0$, as assumed here.
+The additional activity parameter $\lambda_{\rm aniso}$, or equivalently $\kappa = \lambda_{\rm aniso}/\lambda$, controls the deviatoric (traceless) component of active tension.
+This component is anisotropic and can be positive or negative parallel or perpendicular to the nematic direction depending on the sign of $\kappa$.
+When $\vert\kappa\vert<1$, then the total active tension remains positive in all directions, with a larger magnitude parallel to the nematic direction when $\kappa>0$ (contractile deviatoric component) and perpendicular to it when $\kappa<0$ (extensile deviatoric component) .
+We note that the isotropic component of active tension is meaningful here because our active gel is compressible.
+When order is low ($S\approx 0$), active tension is isotropic, Fig.~\ref{fig1}b, whereas when order is high, active tension becomes anisotropic, Fig.~\ref{fig1}c.
+We can interpret that active tension along the nematic direction reflects the sliding of antiparallel fibers driven by myosin motors, and whereas active tension perpendicular to it reflects the the out-of-equilibrium binding of bundling proteins or myosins \cite{harris2006,courson2010,blanchoin2014,schuppler2016,li2017,nandi2018,Ennomani2016,chen2020}. }

-Balance of the generalized forces power-conjugate to $\hat{\bm{q}}$ also includes viscous, elastic-nematic and active contributions, and takes the form
+\forus{Balance of the generalized forces power-conjugate to $\hat{\bm{q}}$ also includes viscous, elastic-nematic and active contributions, and takes the form